greenpeace/gpes-html5-scorm-presentation/README.md

 ## How to create a presentation

 1. [Download this repo as a zip](https://github.com/greenpeace/gpes-html5-scorm-presentation/archive/master.zip).
-Unzip and name it with your project folder name.
+Unzip and name it with your presentation folder name.
 2. Edit the file `index.html` with a text editor like [Brackets](http://brackets.io/).
 For more information on how to create slides, check the reveal.js tool.

 ## How to create an elearning SCORM package